adonisjs/v5-docs/content/guides/testing/http-tests.md

 ## Session
 The `@adonisjs/session` package extends the API client by providing additional methods to read/write session data during the request.

 Sessions must use the `memory` driver during tests.
-Therefore, make sure to update the `SESSION_DRIVER` within the `.env.test` file.
+Therefore, make sure to update the `SESSION_DRIVER` within the `.env.testing` file.

 ```dotenv
 // title: .env.test